6dance/cps406-iteration2and3-project/ReadMe.txt

 About Package:

-In this package, you will find the revised Product Backlog with the tasks that were finished in the iteration, a test plan document detailing some of the tests we have performed on the product, a team velocity graph that can be seen in the excel file, and the product source code in the form of java files.
+In this package, you will find the revised Product Backlog with the tasks that were finished in the iteration, a test plan document detailing some of the tests we have performed on the product, a representation of team velocity that can be seen in the excel file, and the product source code in the form of java files.
 To compile and run the product, simply run:

 javac Application.java